ChingPingYang/movie_app/README.md

-# A sipmle APP built with OMDb api
+# A sipmle app built with OMDb api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).